Laurel White

 Teaching

-I have a strong interest in teaching and serving diverse populations of students.
-Most recently, I have served as the 2024-25 Teaching Development Fellow for the MIT Physics Department in conjunction with our Teaching and Learning Lab.
-In this role, I have developed a new seminar course in professional development for physics graduate teaching assistants, which I will be running as a pilot in Fall 2025.
+I am committed to teaching and serving diverse populations of students.
+Recently, I served as the 2024-25 Teaching Development Fellow for the MIT Physics Department in conjunction with our Teaching and Learning Lab.
+In this role, I developed a new seminar course in professional development for physics graduate teaching assistants, which I ran as a pilot in Fall 2025.

 I also spend a week each summer as a Research Project Leader with the Warrior Scholar Project STEM Bootcamp at MIT.
 I work with veterans and active duty US military members to do hands-on astrophysics research.